 Molecular pathology is an emerging discipline within pathology which is focused in the study and diagnosis of disease through the examination of molecules within organs, tissues or bodily fluids.
 Molecular pathology shares some aspects of practice with both anatomic pathology and clinical pathology, molecular biology, biochemistry, proteomics, and genetics, and is sometimes considered a "crossover" discipline.
 It is multi-disciplinary in nature and focuses mainly on the sub-microscopic aspects of the disease.
 Molecular pathology is commonly used in the diagnosis of cancer and infectious diseases.
 Techniques are numerous but include quantitative polymerase chain reaction (qPCR), multiplex PCR, DNA microarray, in situ hybridization, in situ RNA sequencing, DNA sequencing, antibody-based immunofluorescence tissue assays, molecular profiling of pathogens, and analysis of bacterial genes for antimicrobial resistance.

 - Track 9-1Molecular diagnostics

 - Track 9-4Molecular pathological epidemiology

 - Track 9-6Disease risk management

 - Track 9-8PCR

-It is the diagnosis of diseases in food-producing animals, companion animals, zoo animals and wildlife.
+It is the diagnosis of diseases in food-producing animals, companion animals, zoo animals, and wildlife.
 Veterinary medicine is usually carried out with or without professional administration.
-The professional care is generally performed by Veterinary physicians.
-The veterinary pathologists also play a key role in the drug discovery and safety as well as scientific research.
+Professional care is generally performed by Veterinary physicians.
+The veterinary pathologists also play a key role in drug discovery and safety as well as scientific research.
 The veterinary pathologists are eligible to be appointed on many different positions which include the pharmaceutical industry, medical teaching, research, and diagnostic pathology.

 - Track 10-1Plant pathology